turingschool-examples/backend_mod_1_prework/day_6/questions.md

   end
 ```

 1. How do you create an instance of a class?
+To create an instance of a class first create a new variable and set it equal the class name plus the method new.
+Inside the new method fill out any parameters needed.
+For example,
 `perry = Dog.new("24")`

 1. What questions do you still have about classes in Ruby?